particle-iot/docs/src/content/getting-started/setup/wifi-setup.md

 - Select your team in General - Targets iOSBLEExample
 - Make sure a provisioning profile and signing certificate are selected
-- Build an run the example
+- Build and run the example

 ## Android native example

-The Android example app is not a fully functional setup application.
+The Android example app is not a fully functional setup application; it just shows how to use the BLE setup protocol.

 ### Settings

-- Download the [Android native example](https://github.com/particle-iot/AndroidBLEExample) from Github
+- Download the [Android native example](https://github.com/particle-iot/AndroidBLEExample) from Github.
-- Tested with Android Studio Flamingo
+- Tested with Android Studio Flamingo, but should work with other versions.
-- [Enable developer options](https://developer.android.com/studio/run/device) on your Android device (the emulator cannot be used with BLE)
+- [Enable developer options](https://developer.android.com/studio/run/device) on your Android device (the emulator cannot be used with BLE).
-- Follow the instructions in the README of the AndroidBLEExample repository
+- Follow the instructions in the README of the AndroidBLEExample repository.
-- It is OK to upgrade the Android Gradle Plug-in using the automatic tool
+- It is OK to upgrade the Android Gradle Plug-in using the automatic tool.
 - Flash the "fixed mobile secret firmware" above to Particle P2, Photon 2, or Argon.

 The Android sample app does not handle scanning the data matrix code on the device.
 The fixed mobile secret firmware sets it to `AAAAAAAAAAAAAAA` (15 of the uppercase letter A).